-Following the transfer of the local authority housing stocks, both Councils have had extensive capital programmes covering the last 5-10 years.
+Following the transfer of the local authority housing stocks, the West Suffolk council have previously had extensive capital programmes covering the last 10-15 years.
 These programmes have predominately been funded from the Councils' housing stock transfer capital receipt or through the use of new capital receipts from the sale of other Council assets.
-Table 5 is a summary estimate of the likely level of capital reserve balance over the period 2016/17 to 2019/20.
+Table 5 is a summary estimate of the likely level of capital reserve balance over the period 2019/20 to 2028/29.

-Table 5: Estimated capital reserve balance 2016/17 to 2019/20
+Table 5: Estimated capital reserve balance 2019/20 to 2028/29